micyen/VisAR/README.md

 Click connect in the upper right can corner, then connect again.
 This will open the terminal of your new server.

-Download the files from this project to a new directory ("C:/Users/peter/Desktop/VISar" in my case)
+Download the backend files from this project to a new directory ("C:/Users/peter/Desktop/VISar" in my case)

 Run the following command, replacing the location of your downloaded files, keypair location, and ip address `scp -i "C:/Users/peter/Downloads/faers_kp.pem" -r "C:/Users/peter/Desktop/VISar/*" ec2-user@3.82.162.181:/home/ec2-user/`